CS222-UIUC/course-project-iplanner/README.md

    ```
 3. In VSCode, reload your Java Project by "View > Command Palette" (in Windows `Ctrl+Shift+P`), search for "Java > Clean Java Language Server Workspace", hit Enter, and click "Reload and Delete" on the bottom-right pop-up.

-### Import Database from SQL file

-1. Click into `iplanner.courses` in MongoDB Compass.
-Click "Documents > Add Data > Insert Document".
-2. Replace the contents of the pop-up input to contents from `/backend/db/20230307_api_test_courses.json`, and click "Insert".
-3. Open `IplannerApplication.java` and hit `Debug`.
-If everything is configured the backend should start successfully, and accessing `localhost:1123/api/course/` should show the imported data.